Kefauver and Korshak

 Kefauver took the hint and the "Kefauver Committee" quickly fizzled out.

-Korshak understood power, and its proper application.
+Korshak understood power, and its application.

 His successors have built upon his successes.
 Bribery, blackmail, actresses, actors, perversions, two way mirrors, photographs, videos, bugs, dossiers....
 This is the firmament upon which the modern political world is built.
 Government by blackmail.